delucks/gtd.py/README.rst

 License
 --------

 BSD.
-There is a copy included with the software as LICENSE.txt
+There is a copy included with the software as LICENSE

 Copyright 2018 Jamie Luck (delucks)